-This small but colourful and friendly village is one of the lesser unknown yet most fascinating destinations in Ecuador.
+This small but colourful and friendly village is one of the lesser known yet most fascinating destinations in Ecuador.
 This mystical place never seems to stop surprising.
 The Mindo cloud forest is the perfect place get away from the busy city.
-Since it’s only at a two-hour drive from Quito (Ecuador’s capital), it is perfect for day-trips or (extended) weekends.
-Mindo offers adventurous activities, tasteful tours and beautiful wildlife sights, which all very accessible and close by.
+Since it’s only a two-hour drive from Quito (Ecuador’s capital), it is perfect for day-trips or (extended) weekends.
+Mindo offers adventurous activities, tasteful tours and beautiful wildlife sights, which are all very accessible and close by.

 Guest post by Robin van Lutterveld

 The great thing about Ecuador is that it’s situated directly at the equator.
 Therefore, there is no summer/winter, only a dry and wet season.
 In practice, this does not really have a significant impact, as the weather remains impossible to predict.
 At the coast, it’s almost always warm with lots of sunshine.
 In the Andes, the weather changes rapidly, but generally it’s dry during the day/morning and if it rains it’s most often during the evenings/nights.

 Mindo lies at the entrance of the rainforest and therefore often has sun with rain-showers.
 The village is not very touristic during the year, but obviously has more tourists in the high-season in July/August.
 There is arguably no best time to visit Mindo, as it’s a perfect year-round destination.

 – Mindo is considered a cloud forest because of its altitude at 1000m above sea level.
 The cloud forest reaches all the way up to 3000m.
 The good thing is that because of this altitude there are not many mosquitos and it’s too high for them to carry diseases like malaria.